manifest/riak-acl/README.md

 ### How To Use

-To build and start playing with the application, execute following shell commands:
+To build and start playing with the library, execute following shell commands:

 ```bash
 ## Building the development image and running the container with Riak KV within it.